HCI-LMC/VLN-MBA-VisualPerturbations/README.md

   ```

 ## Acknowledgments
-Our code is based on [VLN-DUET](https://github.com/cshizhe/VLN-DUET).
+Our code is based on [VLN-DUET](https://github.com/cshizhe/VLN-DUET) and partially referenced from [HAMT](https://github.com/cshizhe/VLN-HAMT/tree/main/preprocess) for extract view features.
 Thanks for their great works!